Watch out for scam package delivery messages containing dangerous 'FluBot' malware.

 If you reply, you could alert the scammers to the fact your number is active.
 This could then mean you'll receive a barrage of unwanted messages.

 You should make a note of the number and the content of the message so you can report it, you could even consider taking a screenshot of it as evidence.

 Then delete it from your phone.

 If you get sent a scam message, it’s important you report it so others don’t fall victim.

-You can do this by contacting your mobile provider if it was a SMS.
+You can do this by contacting your mobile provider if it was an SMS, or by forwarding the text message to 7726 - a free reporting service provided by phone operators.
 You should also report the scam to Action Fraud, no matter which platform you were contacted on.

 Read more about .

 The scammer targets parents and sends a message from an unknown number, pretending to be from Sarah - or another common woman’s name - and says they’ve been in an accident.